-The creation of shade structures by the different organisations such as Councils, community groups, sporting clubs, child care centres and schools is an integral part of providing a sun safe environment.
+The creation of shade structures by the different organizations such as Councils, community groups, sporting clubs, child care centers and schools is an integral part of providing a sun safe environment.
 A telephone survey of 483 respondents in three different Councils (60) found that a high proportion of 93.5% placed a high priority on shade.
-A survey of 18 year olds and older across NSW has shown that approximately more than 60% used shade when it was available (61).
-The National Institute for Health and Clinical Excellence (4) reported that the main barriers to shade provision and use were: the cost of the structures; the implementation of the shade structures in various settings; and the inconvenience of having to utilise the structures when outside.
+A survey of 18-year-olds and older across NSW has shown that approximately more than 60% used shade when it was available (61).
+The NICE (4) reported that the main barriers to shade provision and use were as follows: the cost of the structures; the implementation of the shade structures in various settings; and the inconvenience of having to utilize the structures when outside.